AtharvaAthanikar2003/Data-Analytics-Projects-2025-Part-1/README.md

 - Enhanced decision-making speed through streamlined data analysis and reporting.
 - Improved customer segmentation and marketing strategies based on loan status, demographics, and feedback.
 - Increased operational efficiency by identifying overdue payments and optimizing cash flow management.

+#
+# Uber Trip Data Insights and Optimization
+**Description**:
+Uber needed a comprehensive analysis of booking trends, revenue, and trip efficiency to drive data-driven decisions for pricing and customer satisfaction.
+Developed a Power BI dashboard to analyze KPIs such as total bookings, revenue, trip distance, and duration, providing real-time insights for stakeholders.

+**Key Achievements**:
+- Enabled increased booking efficiency and improved revenue forecasting through data-driven insights.
+- Optimized pricing models, leading to a boost in customer satisfaction and overall experience.
+- Improved sales performance and marketing strategies by identifying key areas for product and customer segmentation optimization.